dellaert/19F-4476/proj3.md

 Now that you have the dimension of your object (3D points) you can use the  the IPython notebook to find the image coordinates of the 3D points create your own 2D - 3D correspondences for each image.
 For each of your 2 images, make initial estimates for $$\mathbf{P}$$ and if your estimate is good, using your code from the previous part you should be able to estimate both the the projection matrix and the camera pose, and use the code available in the IPython notebook to visualize your findings.

+### Report
-What would happen to the projected points if you increased/decreased the $$ x $$ coordinate, or the other coordinates of the camera center $$\mathbf{t}$$?
+* What would happen to the projected points if you increased/decreased the $$ x $$ coordinate, or the other coordinates of the camera center $$\mathbf{t}$$?
 Write down a description of your expectations in the appropriate part of your writeup submission.
-Perform this shift for each of the camera coordinates and then recompose the projection matrix and visualize the result in your IPython notebook.
+* Perform this shift for each of the camera coordinates and then recompose the projection matrix and visualize the result in your IPython notebook.
 Was the visualized result what you expected?

 ## PART II - Fundamental Matrix Estimation